 Eligible candidates for the UZH Entrepreneur Fellowships in BioTech and MedTech

-- recently completed their doctoral degree (PhD) in life sciences or related fields or plan to do so within six months after the application deadline;
+- recently competed their doctoral degree (PhD, MD, PharmD, DMD or DVM) in life sciences or related fields or plan to do so within six months after the application deadline;

 - must submit their project as a single applicant;